opengovfoundation/free-law-founders-site/resources.md

 ### Sample Legislation

-[Click here](freelawfounders.org/sample-legislation) to access examples of open government legislation introduced in New York City and San Francisco.
+[Click here](http://freelawfounders.org/sample-legislation/) to access examples of open government legislation passed in New York City and introduced in San Francisco.

 ### Helpful Videos